vimpunk/cratetorrent/DESIGN.md

   this is not currently possible with the current solution of using `serde`.

-## Disk IO

-- Allocate torrent storage at torrent start.
-Use sparse files?
-- Save single full file to disk.
-- Hash each piece before saving to disk.
-- Return hashing result to peer session: if bad, abort connection.
-- Keep blocks of an unhashed piece in a write buffer and write to file only pieces; done primarily to ease hashing not as a disk IO optimization.
-- The design is greatly simplified by the fact that we're currently sequentially downloading all torrents, so for now disk IO can rely on this.

 ## Torrent

 - Contains the piece picker and a single connection to a seed from which to